NASCAR Craftsman Truck Series at Kansas Speedway: History

+The race has had multiple sponsors including: O'Reilly Auto Parts, SFP, Toyota Tundra, 37 Kind Days, Ally, and WillCo Intelligent Stored Energy (WISE) Power.

-In 2022, AdventHealth became the new title sponsor of the Cup and Truck Series spring races at Kansas, replacing Busch Beer and WISE Power, respectively.
-The Cup race would be called the AdventHealth 400 but the name of the Truck Series race was decided by a contest for AdventHealth employees.
+In 2022, AdventHealth became the new title sponsor of the Cup and Truck Series spring races at Kansas.
+The name of the Truck Series race was decided by a contest for AdventHealth employees.
 The winning name was "Heart of America".
+In 2025, to promote National Nurses Week, the race was renamed as the Heart of Health Care 200.

+In 2026, the race was moved to the fall, joining the Hollywood Casino 400, after the O'Reilly Series race at Kansas was moved to the spring.
+The race was called the RaceToStopSuicide.com 200.